kmezhoud/biodiversity/README.md

 + biodiversity is a complete R package
   + Build/Check/Test package
++ Docker container is available.
++ Extend search to Poland and Switzerland.
+Other is coming...
 + Add popup to select interested countries to focus on.
   + Reduce waiting time and improve reactivity of the App.
   + Limit functionalities to wanted countries